How never to forget to follow-up so you keep growing your business

 However, to your front-facing customers, missing follow-ups can look like bad communication.
 And that’s when you risk losing them to the competition.

 After all, it costs a lot more to acquire a customer than retain them.
 This miscommunication can lead to losses for “smaller companies of 100 employees an average of $420,000 per year.”

 The question is: what can companies do about it?
 The answer, thankfully, is right inside your inbox.

 Solving the follow-up challenges

-To get into the habit of following up emails, you need a system.
+To get into the habit of following up on emails, you need a system.

-Mailbutler gives you that system, plus a whole load of tools to help you manage your follow-ups.
-For example, when you have emails that need following up, you can get a reminder sent straight to your inbox.
-In just two clicks.
+For example, when you have emails that need following up, you can get a reminder sent straight to your inbox in just two clicks.
 Instead of trying to remember all those people you have to follow up with, simply wait for reminders to come in.